Why Annuities Might Make Sense for Athletes After They Retire from Sports

 Proposals in Other Sports

 For essentially all of college sports’ modern history, the NCAA had rules against athletes being compensated for their play in any way.
-But thanks to rule changes and several laws passed by states, students in any sport are now free to make money from their name, image and likeness (NIL).

 A baseball or softball player could host a camp for high school players and charge admission.
 There are numerous possibilities.